There's a Lot More to Paula Barbieri Than OJ Simpson

 |Paula Barbieri and Dolph Lundgren (Getty).|

-Much later, in 2016, Paula Barbieri added more layers to her account of her years with Simpson.
-Barbieri claims that Simpson accused her of flirting with another man during a trip to Malibu and knocked a phone out of her hand.
+Public interest in "the trial of the century" remains white-hot despite the passage of decades.
+In 2016, a cable network aired a very popular recreation of the O.J.
+Simpson case, "The People vs OJ Simpson."
+At that time, Paula Barbieri added more layers to her account of her years with Simpson, giving the affair more texture.
+Barbieri claimed at that time that Simpson was violent with her.
+For instance, he accused her of flirting with another man during a trip to Malibu and knocked a phone out of her hand.
 If this happened before the incident with Nicole Brown Simpson in 1994, it must have been an early cellphone, as they were not common in the US then.
-After the trial, OJ visited Paula at her home in Panama City and stormed about her apartment making her feel unsafe.
-She recounted other incidents of a similar nature, and ultimately ended the relationship due to his dark behavior towards her.
+After the trial, Barbieri claims, OJ visited Paula at her home in Panama City and stormed about her apartment making her feel unsafe.
+Paula recounted other incidents of a similar nature, such as OJ getting very angry at some of her scantily clad modelling poses.
+His violent nature, according to Paula, ultimately ended the relationship due to his dark behavior towards her.

 Paula was a staple of the tabloids for years following the case, and not always placed in the most flattering of lights.
 There were always "revelations" and "what did she know" and endless speculation.
 Ultimately it all didn't matter, since Simpson was acquitted and thus for all we know was completely innocent of everything alleged against him.
 However, the media circus apparently was a searing experience for Paula and took a fierce toll on her.